-When Hermine ripped into St. Marks in Florida's Big Bend region just before 2 a.m.
-Friday, it became the first hurricane to come ashore in the state since Wilma struck 11 years ago.
+Hermine ripped into St. Marks in Florida’s Big Bend region as a Category 1 storm just before 2 a.m., becoming the first hurricane to come ashore in the state since Wilma struck 11 years ago.

 One person died Saturday when a tractor-trailer overturned while crossing a bridge in eastern North Carolina amid high winds from Hermine, a spokesman for the state’s Department of Public Safety, Michael Baker, said.
 The identity of the truck driver has not been released.